SboneloMdluli/site/content/post/image_retrieval.md

 ## Model Registry

 The system uses a local file system as storage for models, mimicking a typical model registry.
 Models can be tested and approved for production readiness, with the potential to configure Kedro using MLflow for model management.
-We use DVC foe data and model tracking.
+We use DVC for data and model tracking.

 ## Backend